-Running Fit .3 unit
+Running Fit

-Running Fit class is designed for a student to train for and complete a half-marathon race.
+This class is designed for a student to train for and complete a half-marathon race.
 As a part of the class, the student will progressively train for long-distances through various modes of exercise.
 Personal training time outside of class time will be required as distances increase to accommodate for the student's success for race day.
 This class will meet daily to aid in the students conditioning goals for the final race.
 Students will have to utilize the help of a log and fitness tracker apps to account for training lengths and times.
 This is a tour and will require fees of a current price of \$700 associated with race fees and entrances into other activities.
-This course is offered on a 3 year rotation.
-Those on citizenship probation may not register for this class.
+This class.
 All monies paid for this tour will not be reimbursed.

-Team Sports .3 unit
+Team Sports

 In team sports, students apply skills and strategies to game situations with emphasis on teamwork and sportsmanship.
 This course will concentrate on using the Sport Education Theory for each of the units.
 While students are in cooperative teams, they learn and analyze potential benefits and risks of participating in team sports currently and in the future.
 Fitness concepts with a focus on cardiorespiratory endurance and muscular strength will be included in each unit.
 The course could include the following, but not limited to, these basic units: basketball, football, soccer, softball, team handball, and volleyball.
-(First semester only)
+(First semester only.)